Sign Up For Special Offers & Exclusive Content

 3. Wake Up Naturally

-As far as I’m concerned, there’s nothing worse than being shocked awake from a deep sleep by a blaring alarm clock.
+Being jolted awake from a deep sleep by a blaring alarm clock is an unpleasant experience.
 There are a few techniques available to help you avoid an unwelcome adrenaline shot and enjoy waking up more naturally by gradually bringing yourself out of deep sleep.
 Leaving a crack in your blinds so that the sunrise can send natural light into your room is by far the most natural way to prepare yourself for waking.

 4. Pay Off Sleep Debt Within 24 Hours